pvarouktsis/SEiP-assignments/README.md

 # Histogram Generator

-**This is a Maven Project that receives a path of a .txt file as argument from the user which contains integer numbers, one number per line (eg. students' grades), and generates its Frequency Histogram based on [JFreeChart](http://www.jfree.org/jfreechart/).**
+**This is a Maven Project that receives the path of a .txt file as argument from the user and generates its frequency histogram.
+The .txt file (e.g. grades.txt) must contain integer numbers, and only one number per line, otherwise there will be an error that will stop the process.
+The Project makes use of [JFreeChart](http://www.jfree.org/jfreechart/) to produce the final histogram chart.**

 ## Getting Started

 ### Prerequisites

-First you have to install [Java](https://www.oracle.com/java/technologies/javase-downloads.html) and [Maven](https://maven.apache.org/) if you haven't already done.
+Install [Java](https://www.oracle.com/java/technologies/javase-downloads.html) and [Maven](https://maven.apache.org/) if you haven't already done.

 ### Installation